How to Play Original Xbox Games On Your Windows PC - Xemu Emulator Guide

 Is Xemu Demanding?

 So far, the emulator can be demanding at times, but nothing too intensive such as RPCS3.
-On my i5 10400F, the usage hovers around 30% and 60%, and the temps are okay.
-However, if you plan to emulate titles such as Ninja Gaiden: Black, Far Cry: Instincts, Panzer Dragoon: Orta, and Otogi 2 you’ll see an increase in usage as well, as these games are demanding.
+On my i5 10400F, the usage hovers around 30% and 60%.
+However, if you plan to emulate titles such as Ninja Gaiden: Black, Far Cry: Instincts, Panzer Dragoon: Orta, and Blinx: The Time Sweeper you’ll see an increase in usage as well, as these games are demanding.
+Bear in mind that the games I’ve mentioned are not perfect as they suffer from several issues.

 Xemu Emulator System Requirements